userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/user-administration.md

 You from here can select what roles to assign to the role.

-You want to create more roles with less privileges to assign to a user than one fat rule.
+You want to create more roles with fewer privileges to assign to a user than one fat rule.